 Please keep in mind, this is general advice about registering to vote as an overseas voter.
 The Local Election Official (LEO) in the voting district makes the final determination whether the ties are sufficient to accept a voter registration form.
-(If the LEO rejects a voter registration form, they must provide the voter with an explanation).
+(If the LEO rejects a voter registration form, they must provide an explanation.)

-16. WHAT IS MY "US VOTING ADDRESS"?
+15. WHAT IS MY "US VOTING ADDRESS"?